Julia is a former news editor for Portland Monthly.

 Think the Portland Metro Area's Done For?
 These 11 Developments Beg to Differ

-New apartment complexes, restored theaters, downtown music venues, and more are in the works for 2022 and beyond.
+New apartment complexes, restored theaters, downtown music venues, and more are in the works.

 02/16/2022 By Julia Silverman